Building Resilience In Healthcare Workers Through Therapy And Mental Health Care

 This intervention was specifically designed to meet the mental health needs of healthcare workers.
 Still, the population of healthcare workers can encompass various roles, each with a diverse set of requirements.
 In addition, the healthcare environment is often considered to have radically evolved over the past two years.
 Future research on building resilience in healthcare workers may benefit from being tailored to specific jobs within the field.

-How can healthcare institutions support their employees?
+How can healthcare institutions support the mental health of their employees?

 Although the number and severity of new COVID-19 cases have decreased, the fallout of the pandemic may have continued to the present day.
 One in five healthcare workers has already left the field; those who remain often call for specific types of support.

 One key component to supporting healthcare employees' mental health may be offering support tailored to their needs.
-This can be done using therapy aid programs, or aid coalitions specifically for healthcare workers.
+This can be done using therapy aid programs or aid coalitions specifically for healthcare workers.
 In another recent study, almost 500 healthcare workers completed an online course that included content about managing stress, trauma, and distress to build resilience in participants.
 Applying behavior changes taught in the program, such as coping mechanisms and increasing self-care behaviors, generally led to significant increases in strength and well-being.

 In addition, leadership may actively support employee mental health in several ways.
 Routine check-ins to assess staff well-being by gauging their current emotional state can be performed digitally and in person.
 Research has also shown that expressing gratitude can promote resilience.
 Leadership can support employees in resilience development by providing the training and tools necessary for gratitude expression.